 The common range of sanctions imposed by licensing Boards

 If you are a physician, pharmacist, or nurse, being investigated by the Oregon Medical Board, the Oregon Board of Pharmacy, or the Oregon State Board of Nursing, you may face professional discipline.
 Professional discipline may include any of the following sanctions:

-- having your license to practice medicine, pharmacy, nursing or other profession temporarily suspended, indefinitely suspended, or permanently suspended
+- having your license to practice medicine, pharmacy, nursing or other profession temporarily or permanently restricted

 - the imposition of a mentor and monitoring

 - probation (three to five years is not uncommon) and